-Local Chapter of Big Brothers Big Sisters Suspends Operations After Donors Pull Funds
+Local chapter of Big Brothers, Big Sisters shut down today

-The doors are now closed at this local Big Brothers Big Sisters chapter that has helped underprivileged children in Raleigh County for years.
+BECKLEY, WV (WOAY) – The doors are now closed at this local Big Brothers Big Sisters chapter that has helped underprivileged children in Raleigh County for years.

 This comes after many of their donors pulled their funding, earlier this month, because the organization held an LGBTQ awareness training program.